This is a technical note about a problem that is going to bite agentic AI users soon.

 And adding more agents doesn’t straightforwardly fix things.
 One study tested 180 configurations across five canonical architectures and found a consistent tool-coordination trade-off: tool-heavy tasks suffer disproportionately from multi-agent overhead under fixed budgets, and independent agents amplify errors 17.2× compared to 4.4× under centralised coordination.

 None of this is surprising in principle.
-It’s just invisible in practice, because the latency is doing the throttling.
+It’s just invisible in practice due to the very high latency.

 Latency thresholds are tricky to pin down precisely, but order-of-magnitude inflection points are useful.
-The Doherty threshold — below roughly 100ms, interaction feels instantaneous; above it, it feels like waiting — has been known since 1982 and held up under more recent scrutiny.
+The Doherty threshold from 1982 says that below roughly 100ms (milliseconds), interaction feels instantaneous to humans; above it, it feels like waiting.
+This has held up under more recent scrutiny.
 For LLM serving specifically, this maps onto Time to First Token targets: under 200ms feels snappy for chat, under 100ms is expected for code completion.
-Current systems typically live well above these numbers.
+Current systems typically live well above these numbers which is why I say they are so very slow.

-When end-to-end latency drops below ~100ms, the central LLM planner becomes a clear bottleneck.
-Amdahl’s Law applies directly: if planning is serialised and planning is the slow step, speeding up tool execution does nothing for throughput.
-Faster responses also mean more tool calls per unit time, exhausting connection pools and making the absence of backpressure in most MCP implementations a real problem rather than a theoretical one.
+When end-to-end latency drops below ~100ms, the central LLM planner will likely be the bottleneck.
+Amdahl’s Law of scaling speedups suggests that if planning is serialised and planning is the slow step, speeding up tool execution does nothing.
+Faster responses also mean more tool calls per unit time, exhausting connection pools and making the absence of backpressure in many MCP servers a problem.

-When inter-token latency drops below ~10ms, multi-agent systems need explicit coordination protocols — but most current designs have none.
+When inter-token latency drops below ~10ms, multi-agent systems will need explicit coordination protocols — but most current designs have none.
 They rely implicitly on the LLM’s sequential processing to provide ordering.
-That’s going to fail in exactly the way a single-master database fails when write throughput increases enough.
+That’s going to fail in a similar way a single-master database fails when write throughput increases enough.

 Below ~1ms, shared context stores become hot spots.
 Without concurrency control, shared context becomes a global lock — the MCP equivalent of the BKL.
 There’s also the metastability problem: systems tuned for today’s latency profiles can have hidden capacity that evaporates suddenly as speed increases, triggering an overload loop that prevents recovery.

 MVCC for LLM context.
 The database solution was to keep old versions so readers don’t block writers.
 The equivalent here is agent-scoped snapshots of shared state, written atomically at task boundaries.
-The hard prerequisite is structured context formats — monolithic context representations have no natural key-value decomposition, so you can’t do versioning on them.
+The trouble is that todays context representations have no natural key-value decomposition, they are just big blobs, so you can’t do versioning on them.
 CA-MCP is already exploring this.

 Per-agent context partitioning.
 Linux moved from a global kernel lock to per-VMA locks.
 The equivalent for MCP is replacing a single shared context store with partitioned contexts owned by individual agents, merged explicitly at aggregation points.
 This requires context ownership to be agreed at task-decomposition time — a constraint current LLM planners simply don’t impose.

 Async tool execution.
 Issuing tool calls speculatively before the planner has confirmed they’re needed is the MCP equivalent of out-of-order execution.
 It would meaningfully reduce latency in multi-step workflows.
-The obstacle is that most MCP server implementations don’t support clean cancellation, which you need to make speculative execution safe.
+The obstacle is that many MCP server implementations don’t support clean cancellation, which you need to make speculative execution safe.
+This is MS DOS sophistication, remember!

 Coordination-aware architecture selection.
-There’s already a framework for predicting when adding agents helps versus hurts, based on task decomposability and error propagation (R²=0.52 cross-validated).
-Using this at design time — choosing your architecture based on task structure rather than defaulting to a single universal pattern — is something you could do today.
+There’s already a framework for predicting when adding agents helps versus hurts, based on task decomposability and error propagation.
+Choosing your architecture based on task structure rather than defaulting to a single universal pattern is doable today.